The Recycle Project's Story

 The Recycle Project is a CIC founded by Bradley Mulhearn, who has been collecting, repairing, and re-selling the bikes that end up in North Yorkshire's waste sites for the last 10 years.
 However, he noticed an increasing amount of other household items that were perfectly usable turning up in landfill sites, and working with North Yorkshire County Council's waste management team, Yorwaste, created the Recycle Project to help solve the problem.

-Launched in April of this year, Recycle takes the vast range of items that turn up in landfill – including furniture, books, and sporting equipment – and their team of volunteers refurbishes and repairs them, before selling them on to local residents.
+Launched in April 2021, Recycle takes the vast range of items that turn up in landfill – including furniture, books, and sporting equipment – and their team of volunteers refurbishes and repairs them, before selling them on to local residents.
 The items that turn up can be staggeringly diverse, from CDs and DVDs, children's toys (sometimes still in their packaging), and even a model ship that is currently undergoing restoration with the Recycle team.
 "You never know what's going to come out of the van," Bradley laughed, "but there's always a lot of it."
-And there definitely is – Recycle currently rescue about 40 tonnes of items every month, all of which would otherwise end up in landfill.
+And there definitely is – the Recycle Project currently rescue about 40 tonnes of items every month, all of which would otherwise end up in landfill.

-The Recycle Project doesn't just rescue items from landfill, but also aims to give people the skills to repair and upcycle their own items to stop more furniture being thrown away in the first place.
+The Recycle Project doesn't just rescue items from landfill, but also aims to give people the skills to repair and upcycle their own items to stop more furniture from being thrown away in the first place.
 They run workshops four days a week that talk attendees through the damage to an item and how best to fix it, both through upcycling and more tool-based skills.
 The workshops have proved to be a hit, with many attendees inspired to learn new skills by programmes such as The Repair Shop and keen to reduce the impact their lifestyles have on the planet.